ShiyuFan0820/CSLearningNote/BasicLearning/Basic_4_memory_stack_and_heap.md

 ```
 "new" status:

-_When invoke the `main` method, the integer `a` will be stored on the memory stack, when call `new` to allocate a memory to `hp` on heap, a pointer will point to a random address on the heap, which is the same for `ht`:_
+_When invoke the `main` method, the integer `a` will be stored on the memory stack, when call `new` the memory is allocated to `hp` to store data and return the address to the pointer `hp`, which is the same for `ht`:_

 <div align=center>
 <img width="700" alt="image" src="https://github.com/ShiyuFan0820/PythonLearningNote/assets/149340606/779554ab-ac9d-4931-9fa6-e9a55c873a4e">
 </div>

-_If we don't call the `delete`, the data will not be deleted on the heap:_
+_If we don't call the `delete`, the data will not be deleted on the heap, this piece of memory will still be occupied:_

 <div align=center>
 <img width="700" alt="image" src="https://github.com/ShiyuFan0820/PythonLearningNote/assets/149340606/c2dfb406-32b7-4f98-8e10-731442afa96d">